Using FPGAs on Chameleon¶

 module load terasic

 findPlatform(Altera), which searches for the “Altera” platform name.
 This configuration is correct for Nallatech boards, but when compiling for the Terasic board it should be instructed to search for “Intel(R) FPGA”.
 This change can be made by editing

 Compiling an OpenCL kernel often takes a very long time, so it is essential to debug by using the emulation feature of the compiler using

 -march=emulator in the compiler command.
 Note that the

---board p385a_sch_ax115 parameter is required, and correctly identifies the FPGA boards available on Chameleon.
-Do not alter this parameter.
+-board=de5a_net_e1 parameter is required for the Terasic board.
+These correctly identify the FPGA boards available on Chameleon.
+Do not alter these parameters or their syntax.
 In this example, the host application requires the output name to be

 hello_world.aocx, so this parameter must also be unchanged.